 We maintain strict physical, electronic and administrative safeguards to protect users’ personal information from unauthorised or inappropriate access.
 Employees, business partners and affiliates who misuse a user’s personal information are subject to disciplinary actions.

 Our campuses and buildings utilise fixed-camera Closed Circuit Television systems (CCTV).
 These are in place for the safety and security of our staff, students, visitors and property.

-We store images on our CCTV systems for 16 days.
+We store images on our CCTV systems for up to 30 days.
 We may be required to securely store captured images for longer to support investigations.

 Some of our staff are authorised to use portable, College-owned devices as an extension of our fixed CCTV cameras in order to safeguard persons and property.
-These images are captured in line with current regulations, our CCTV policy and was introduced subsequent to guidance from the UK data protection regulator, the Information Commissioner’s Office (ICO).
+These images are captured in line with current regulations, our CCTV policy and the facility to capture images in this way was introduced subsequent to guidance from the UK data protection regulator, the Information Commissioner’s Office (ICO).

 Where Access Barriers are used across our sites, it is for the purpose of safeguarding the students, staff and visitors on our campuses.